cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/usercommands/nntptest.rst

     Force **nntptest** to use *mechanism* for authentication.
 If not specified, the strongest authentication mechanism supported by the server is chosen.
-Specify *login* to use the LOGIN command instead of AUTHENTICATE.
+Specify *user* to use the AUTHINFO USER/PASS commands instead of AUTHINFO SASL.

 .. option:: -a  userid